Economic Activities in Nepal: Primary, Secondary, Tertiary, and Quaternary

 Primary Sector of Nepal

 Nepal’s primary sector thrives on agriculture due to its diverse climate and abundant natural resources.
 Approximately 28.75% of the country’s land is dedicated to agriculture, with top products like rice, vegetables, potatoes, and sugarcane.
-Despite contributing 27% to the GDP, agriculture remains vital to the economy.
+Despite contributing approximately 21.9% to the GDP (As of 2024), agriculture remains vital to the economy.
+(World Bank)

 The sector’s variety includes maize, wheat, bison milk, milk, mangoes, and guavas, showcasing its importance and sustainability.